BMHCHAIN/bmh-farm-docs/about-bmhfarm/bmhfarm-game-play.md

 ### Step 6: Withdraw

-The player can only withdraw MIX tokens
+The player can only withdraw BMH tokens

 ### **Step 7: Claim Reward**